icebob/moleculer-java-site/docs/networking.md

 Built-in, multicast UDP-based, server-less transporter.
 This is another Transporter implementation example.
-UDP Multicast Transporter is not for production use - UDP communication is lossy, and the packet size is limited.
+UDP Multicast Transporter is not for production use;
+UDP communication is lossy, and the packet size is limited.

 ```java